matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 Note that even though we haven't used the `lookup_pepper` value, we still include the same one sent to us by the identity server in `/hash_details`.
 The identity server should still return `400 M_INVALID_PEPPER` if the pepper is incorrect.
-This is intended to make implementation simpler.
+This simplifies things and can help ensure the client is requesting `/hash_details` properly before each lookup request.

 Finally, the identity server will check its database for the Matrix user IDs it has that correspond to these 3PID addresses, and returns them: